Books /Barene /Venezia e l'antropocene

 Pietro Daniel Omodeo

-Edited by Cristina Baldacci, Shaul Bassi, Lucio De Capitani and Pietro D. Omodeo
+Edited by: Cristina Baldacci, Shaul Bassi, Lucio De Capitani e Pietro Daniel Omodeo

 What does Venice look like when observed from the perspective of climate change, environmental collapse, and human-animal relations in an age of industrialization and mass extinction?
 That is, as a privileged observatory of the Anthropocene?